2019-12-31 Update: This is now updated for the current hardware and on Github: https://github.com/crystalfontz/CFA10052-Custom-Firmware-Example

 choose the "C/C++" tab in the top right of the Eclipse window).

-• To debug this firmware program, place a breakpoint somewhere in the main() functions main loop by select the source-code line, then
+You should now see the 4th green LED on the CFA-10052 flashing, showing the firmware is running. - To debug this firmware program, place a breakpoint somewhere in the main() functions main loop by select the source-code line, then

 choosing "Toogle Breakpoint" in the "Debug" menu (or use the Ctrl+Shift+B hotkey).